 There’s also the term ‘Modern Methods of Construction’ (MMC), which Marks says she used to use but doesn’t anymore.
 These days she finds the meaning too ambiguous.
 In 2005, she bought a 76-year-old company that built steel and concrete volumetric modular, as well as some assemblies.
 They worked on a huge variety of projects: telecommunications, data centers, schools, hospitals, generator enclosures, and embassies for the government.
 Marks notes that people tend to think standardized design is something new, but it isn’t.
 It’s just an idea that’s coming back, growing in scale, and becoming more mainstream.

-Jaimie Johnston, Head of Global Systems at Bryden Wood and Design Lead for the Construction Innovation Hub, is equally enthusiastic about the changes taking place within the construction industry.
+Jaimie Johnston, Head of Global Systems at Bryden Wood and Design Lead for the Construction Innovation Hub, is equally enthusiastic about the changes taking place within the industry and the shift toward industrialized construction.
 He reminds us that post-war housing was built using a kit-of-parts approach and that Roman forts were prefabricated.
 A thought-leader and leading author within the MMC/Platform construction space, Johnston talks about the development of the UK Government’s Construction Playbook, whose core policy – harmonize, digitize and rationalize demand – creates a new opportunity to apply a consistent set of technical standards to assets being built across the public sector.

 Amy Marks is fine with the idea of standardization but thinks things also depend on how performance-based, or prescriptive those standards are.
 She cautions that we don’t want a level of standardization where there isn’t space for innovation, or which “precludes fabrication.”